cheeseonamonkey/dnr_noticer/README.md

 Set the URL match to limit the pages the extension runs on; the extension will only scan pages that contain the query in their URL.

-To test during development, I submitted the name `Example Domain` to the DNR list, then navigated to [example.com](http://www.example.com).
+To test during development, I submitted the name "Example Domain" to the DNR list, then navigated to: [example.com](http://www.example.com).

 The "Import File" and "Export File" fields are not yet implemented.